International Criticality Safety Benchmark Evaluation Project (ICSBEP)

 The CSBEP became an international activity during 1994 when the United Kingdom, France, Japan, Russian Federation, and Hungary joined the effort.
 The project was mandated through the Organization for Economic Cooperation and Development (OECD) Nuclear Energy Agency’s (NEA) Nuclear Science Committee (NSC) in 1995 and was renamed the International Criticality Safety Benchmark Evaluation Project (ICSBEP).
 Representatives from the United States, United Kingdom, France, Japan, the Russian Federation, Hungary, Korea, Slovenia, Serbia, Kazakhstan, Spain, Israel, Brazil, the Czech Republic, Poland, India, Canada, China, Sweden and Argentina are now participating on the project.
 The international participants are shown on the international map and organization chart.
 The ICSBEP reports to the OECD-NEA Working Party on Nuclear Criticality Safety.
 International coordination of the ICSBEP is managed through the OECD NEA.
-The ICSBEP Technical Review Group is chaired by J. Blair Briggs of the INL.
+The ICSBEP Technical Review Group is chaired by John Bess of the INL.

 The purpose of the ICSBEP is to: